Disability Mentoring Day

 What does AAPD do?

 The growth of DMD was made possible by the unwavering work of DMD Coordinators across the country who volunteer their time to host and manage the logistical requirements for a DMD.
 These events produce life changing results for mentees, such as full time employment and internship opportunities.
-AAPD continues to endeavor to increase the reach of DMD through growing its network of DMD coordinators.
+AAPD continues to increase the reach of DMD through growing its network of DMD coordinators.
 If you or anyone you know may be interested or want additional information on becoming a DMD coordinator, please email us at DMD@aapd.com.

 How do I get involved?